 Watch and adjust the pH level so that it always stays within the 5.5 to 6.8 pH range, optimum pH is at 6.3 - 6.5, and you should know that the natural tendency in hydroponics is an increase in the pH over time as plants use up nutrients, so you have to watch it and adjust it with either pH Down or Up chemicals which come in dry powder or wet liquid forms.

 Change the hydro-water and re-supply the water with fresh nutrients (properly mixed) for whatever stage your plants are in every 14 days or so

-Root tissue should not be allowed to get too cold or too warm, maintain the nutrient solution at a minimum temp of 50 F at night, and 70 F during the day when the light are turned on
+Root tissue should not be allowed to get too cold or too warm, maintain the nutrient solution at a minimum temp of 50 F at night, and 70 F during the day when the light is turned on

 Supply the correct lighting for the stage that you are in, and try to move air over your canopy to bring in fresh oxygen.
 Start with a single net pod system and play around with it and experiment, once you outgrow it, you'll know everything that is needed to make a kit and then you should be able to plan a larger kit to hold maybe 5-10 or more plants.